pingidentity/pingidentity-devops-getting-started/docs/how-to/reEncryptPingDirectoryData.md

 The data must now be exported and re-imported with the server offline.
 To do this, we will scale down to a single pod (however we *do not* need to delete the persistent volumes of the other pods).
 We will also force the final pod to export and re-import its data so that it is encrypted with the new preferred definition.
 The `PD_FORCE_DATA_REIMPORT` environment variable can be used to force an export and re-import of the data before the server starts up.

+Note that the `PD_FORCE_DATA_REIMPORT` was added in the `2307` docker image release for PingDirectory.
+Prior to this a custom hook script would be needed to force the data export and re-import.

 ```
 pingdirectory:
   enabled: true